Youssef-ashraf-ramadan/CodeAlpha_Todo_List/README.md

 ## This is a super simple Todo App built using React.js and styled using Mantine UI.

-You can view a live demo of the project here: codeAlpha-todoList.vercel.app
+You can view a live demo of the project here: (https://codealpha-todolist.vercel.app/)

 ## 😃 Features: